Nonogram Puzzles Collection

 One thing I’ve noticed about my students is that they really struggle with thinking logically.
 Their main tendency is to narrow a situation down to two or so ways and then randomly choose one to go with.
 The idea that it is possible to know something for certain is foreign to them.
 But, we’re working on that!

 Did all of my students love these puzzles?
 No. Did it push all of them out of their comfort zones?
 Yes.
-Several of my students enjoyed these puzzles so much that they downloaded apps to their phone to solve extra puzzles over the weekend.
+Several of my students enjoyed these puzzles so much that they added apps to their phone to solve extra puzzles over the weekend.

 Animal Nonogram Puzzles